MwithHeart/writetech-accelerator-portfolio-mariam/README.md

     - **Minimizes confusion**
     - **Boosts developer productivity**

-💡 **My mission:** To bridge the gap between humans and technology, one clear explanation at a time.
+> **My mission:** to bridge the gap between humans and technology, one clear explanation at a time.

 🚀 Want to elevate your product docs or API guides?
 [Let’s collaborate →](mailto:mariamyusuff0000@gmail.com)